Vivitrol Services are being Offered

 Alcohol and Opiate Addiction

 Vivitrol services are available for anyone who is battling an opiate addiction or alcoholism.
 This new medication has been FDA approved to be used during medication-assisted treatment (MAT).
-We’re happy to announce that it is now available here at Denver Women’s Recovery and Summit Women’s Recovery.
+We’re happy to announce that it is now available here at Denver Women’s Recovery and Summit Women’s Recovery as a part of our rehab program offerings.

 Vivitrol has been shown to be among the safest drugs used to help alcoholics and opioid addicts.
 Naltrexone is a medication that is the active ingredient in the Vivitrol shot.
 For the last several years, MAT has helped many people recover.
 The problem has always been that many of the medications used were addictive.
 That meant that there were risks involved with taking them.
 The good news is that with Vivitrol, the risks are highly minimized.